 Alden Landry, MD, MPH

-Attending Physician, Patient Care, Emergency Medicine; Director of Outreach - Office of Multicultural Affairs--Community Outreach and Recruitment, Beth Israel Deaconess Medical Center; Faculty Assistant Director, Office for Diversity Inclusion and Community Partnership, Harvard Medical School, Boston, MA
+Attending Physician, Patient Care, Emergency Medicine, Beth Israel Deaconess Medical Center; Assistant Professor of Emergency Medicine, Harvard Medical School; Faculty Assistant Director, Office for Diversity Inclusion and Community Partnership, Associate Director and Advisor, Castle Society, HMS, Boston, MA

 The Commission to End Racial and Ethnic Health Care Disparities in Massachusetts: Influences and Lessons Learned